PowerGridModel/power-grid-model/docs/user_manual/calculations.md

 This is an approximation method where we assume that all loads and generations are of constant impedance type regardless of their actual {py:class}`LoadGenType <power_grid_model.enum.LoadGenType>`.
 By doing so, we obtain huge performance benefits as the computation required is equivalent to a single iteration of the iterative methods.
 It will be more accurate when most of the load/generation types are of constant impedance or the actual node voltages are close to 1 p.u.
-When all the load/generation types are of constant impedance, power-grid-model uses Linear method regardless of the input provided by the user.
+When all the load/generation types are of constant impedance, the [Linear](#linear-power-flow) method will be the fastest without loss of accuracy.
-This is because this method will then be both accurate and the fastest.
+Therefore power-grid-model will use this method regardless of the input provided by the user in this case.

 The algorithm is as follows: